Marine Solar Power

 We offer a variety of solar panels to fit your installation and energy needs

 Solbian– semi-flexible, powerful and lightweight panels that can be added directly (with Velcro or zippers) to canvas dodgers or biminis.
 They can be mounted on a curved deck.
 They are the lightest panels available.
 The SP137 (137W) weighs 4.5lbs!

 Solara– For walk on applications, Solara offers very rugged, semi-flexible marine solar panels with non-skid in a variety of sizes.
 Solara also offers hard glass panels using SunPower cells for mounting where flexibility is not necessary and saving weight is not a priority including davits and railings.

 The solar charge controller is what converts the power coming from the panel into power that can be used to efficiently charge your battery.
-If your panel voltage is higher than your battery voltage, then you require a step-down controller with the proper ratings for you array.
-If the panel voltage is less than the battery voltage, you will need a boost controllers.
+If your panel voltage is higher than your battery voltage, then you require a step-down controller with the proper ratings for your array.
+If the panel voltage is less than the battery voltage, you will need a boost controller.

-- Genasun MPPT (Maximum Power Point Tracking)-for arrays up to 140W, smallest, lightest, and most efficient MPPT’s.
-Also for use with any panel that has a lower voltage than the battery requiring a voltage “boost”
+- Genasun MPPT (Maximum Power Point Tracking)-for arrays up to 140W, these are the smallest, lightest, and most efficient MPPT’s.
+Also for use with any panel that has a lower voltage than the battery requiring a voltage “boost”.